Kaiasm/engine/README.md

 ## The Detailed Taxon Report

-# Performance Landscape
+# The Performance Landscape
 *Tactical maps of where you are competing now, and where next.*

-# Demand Architecture
+# The Demand Architecture
 *Helps you to radically align your offering, and especially your category hierarchy and web information architecture, with the structure of the demand in the competitive universe in which you operate.*

-# SEARCH INTEGRATION
+# Search Integration
-*Supercharges your on-site search engine with deep taxonomic, ontologic and semantic goodness.*
+*Supercharge your on-site search engine with deep taxonomic, ontologic and semantic goodness.*

 ___
 [Edit](https://github.com/Taxonomics/engine/edit/master/README.md) | [Markdown](https://gist.github.com/jonschlinkert/5854601) | [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) | [GitHub Pages](https://help.github.com/categories/github-pages-basics/)